-credit risk
+- credit risk

-liquidity risk, and
+- liquidity risk, and

-market risk including currency risk and interest rate risk.
+- market risk including currency risk and interest rate risk.

-The main financial instruments in the operations of LPP Capital Group include primarily bank loans a) Credit risk
+The main financial instruments in the operations of LPP Capital Group include primarily bank loans (note 15.7).

-(note 15.7).
 The main objective of these financial instruments is to provide financing of the Capital Group's operations.
 In addition, the Group has other financial instruments established in the course of its business operations.
 Those mainly include cash and deposits (note 15.10), receivables, other financial assets and trade and services liabilities (note 15.9, 15.7 and 15.16).